aliefink/NeuroCluster/paper/paper.md

 ---
-title: 'NeuroCluster: A Python toolbox for nonparametric cluster-based statistical testing of neurophysiological data with respect to continuous predictors.'
+title: "NeuroCluster: A Python toolbox for nonparametric cluster-based statistical testing of neurophysiological data with respect to continuous predictors."
 tags:
   - Python
   - neurophysiology